I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 Don't go away.

-Okay, let me uh finish with this Bachman business here, and I want to get to your phone calls.
+Okay, let me finish with this Bachman business here, and I want to get to your phone calls.

-So you Tea Party people are supposed to think from that she's not qualified.
+So you Tea Party people are supposed to think from that, she's not qualified.

-She she strays from the course.
+She strays from the course.

-Virtually all the other candidates who are running or who are planning on running, and who have served in public office have supported ethanol and earmarks, whether at the federal, state, or local levels of government.
+Virtually all the other candidates who are running or who are planning on running and who have served in public office have supported ethanol and earmarks, whether at the federal, state, or local levels of government.

 In fact, some say you can't win in Iowa unless you do support ethanol.